 - Missing work or the inability to hold down at job.

-- People on cocaine will often appear restless, agitated, depressed or nervous, especially if they are in between highs.
+- Restless, agitated, depressed or nervous moods, especially if they are in between highs.

 - Poor personal hygiene.